-Third Row Center Belt Operating Instructions
+Second Row Center (If Equipped) and Third Row Center Seat Belt Operating Instructions

-The third row center seat belt features a seat belt with a mini-latch plate and buckle, which allows the seat belt to detach from the lower anchor when the seat is folded.
+The second row center (if equipped) and third row center seat belts features a seat belt with a mini-latch plate and buckle, which allows the seat belt to detach from the lower anchor when the seat is folded.
 The mini-latch plate and regular latch plate can then be stored out of the way in the headliner for added convenience to open up utilization of the storage areas behind the front seats when the seat is not occupied.

-1. Remove the mini-latch plate and regular latch plate from its stowed position in the headliner slightly behind the third row seat.
+1. Remove the mini-latch plate and regular latch plate from its stowed position in the headliner slightly behind the second or third row seat.